 Cross state licensure is another crucial aspect of telemedicine that you need to consider.
 Almost all states in the US require the practitioner to be licensed within the state before that can cater to the residents of that state.
 So if you are planning to offer your services across the state borders, knowledgeable of the regulatory requirements is an absolute necessity.

 The legislations for streamlining healthcare delivery through telemedicine are also underway.
-The Medicare Telehealth Parity Act is designed to expand telehealth services by removing geographic barriers and expanding the list of telehealth-eligible providers.
+The Medicare Telehealth Parity Act is designed to expand telemedicine services by removing geographic barriers and expanding the list of telehealth-eligible providers.

-Read about the insurance and reimbursement rules
+6. Read about the insurance and reimbursement rules

 How do I get paid for telemedicine visits?
 Would telehealth consultations be covered under the patient’s insurance?
 These are some of the common questions that plague healthcare providers thinking of launching a telemedicine business.

 Just like the regulations, insurance company policies also vary from state to state.
 The regulatory and reimbursement landscape is constantly evolving and with the coronavirus pandemic having driven telemedicine to the mainstream, a number of initiatives by CMS, medicaid as well as private insurers to get telemedicine visits covered under health insurance are underway.